ZHallen122/Cowrie_LLM/README.md

 # Cowrie_LLM
-This is the project based on Cowrie: https://github.com/cowrie/cowrie
+This is a project based on Cowrie: https://github.com/cowrie/cowrie.
+Using gpt to explore ways to enhance Cowrie honeypot

 # Setting up